 By recognizing in a speech at the site of the Vél d’Hiv in 1995 the “imprescriptible debt of France” to the victims of the deportation, President Jacques Chirac had already made a political gesture that touched the Jewish communities of the world.

 This commitment is part of France’s foreign policy

-"France considers the duty of remembrance and of combating anti-Semitism as a key component of its foreign policy on human rights.
-As a member of the International Action Group for Memory of the Holocaust since 1999, France is committed to deploying its entire diplomatic, scientific and cultural network to encourage education on human rights and remembrance of the Holocaust" (François Hollande, 22 July 2012).
+France considers the duty of remembrance to be an integral part of its foreign policy.
+It is committed to using its entire diplomatic, scientific and cultural network to encourage human rights education and remembrance of the Holocaust.

 Delphine Borione, Ambassador for Human Rights at the Ministry for Europe and Foreign affairs, has responsibility for international issues relating to the Holocaust , victims’ property looted during the Occupation, and remembrance.
 She works closely with French remembrance institutions such as the French Holocaust Remembrance Foundation and the French Holocaust Memorial.

 France is an active member of the International Holocaust Remembrance Alliance (IHRA), an intergovernmental organization that was created in 1998 and now includes 33 countries.
 The IHRA is specifically dedicated to promoting remembrance of the Holocaust and research and education in this field, based on the Stockholm Declaration adopted at the International Forum held in the Swedish capital in January 2000.

 The Institut Français, the Ministry for Europe and Foreign Affairs agency for external cultural action, has concluded a partnership with the French Holocaust Memorial for joint activities fostering Holocaust remembrance.